Bart de Block

 Bart de Block (born 22 October 1968 in Ghent) is a professional Belgian ballet dancer known for his pointework.
 He is also a ballet teacher (pointwork, pas-de-deux), choreographer and balletmaster.

 Personal life

 Bart de Block was born on 22 October 1968 in Gent, Belgium.
-His mother was a nursing supervisor and his father a schoolmaster.
+His mother was a nursing supervisor and his father was a schoolmaster.
 Both his brother and sister are now engineers.

 Noticing a strong ability to move to music, his mother encouraged him to take dance lessons locally at age 9.
-His teacher suggested his ability could be improved in Antwerp at the Academy of Royal Ballet of Flanders, which he joined at 11.
+His teacher suggested that his ability could be improved in Antwerp at the Academy of Royal Ballet of Flanders, which he joined at 11.
 He would later leave it at age 18, having pursued an advanced ballet course including three years of Graham technique, classical dance, and, of course, regular academic courses.
-He won several medals in Lausanne, Jackson Mississippi, Houlgate and earned a High school diploma from the Stedelijk Institute in Antwerp (now known as Royal Balletschool of Antwerp).
+He won several medals in Lausanne, Jackson Mississippi, and Houlgate and earned a High school diploma from the Stedelijk Institute in Antwerp (now known as Royal Balletschool of Antwerp).